cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 ### Installing a package

+This installation process usually involves a couple of steps.
+It must:

+1. Copy all the needed headers into some `include` folder
+2. Copy all of the binary libraries into a `lib` folder and all executables into a `bin` folder (typically)
+3. Create the appropriate `*_export.cmake` files that create and configure the imported libraries
+4. Create the `*Config.cmake` file that includes all of the needed export files

-The installation of a CMake package starts by calling an `install` command after configuring and building the project:
+And there is a special CMake command that we can call to kick-off all of these steps: `cmake --install`, which also gets an optional `--prefix` flag that sets the folder into which this package will be installed.
+We call this command after configuring and building the project:

 ```bash
 # Note that --install flag was introduced in CMake version 3.15